PDF & HTML Scraping Pipelines

 return None

-# Transform coordinates using PROJ
+# Transform using PROJ once the local survey coordinates are reconstructed.

-transformer = Transformer.from_crs("EPSG:26915", target_crs, always_xy=True)
+transformer = Transformer.from_crs(source_crs, target_crs, always_xy=True)

-coords = []
+coords: List = []

 return {"type": "LineString", "coordinates": coords, "crs": target_crs}